li6in9muyou/li6in9muyou.github.io/_posts/2022-06-12-apply-clean-architecture-on-a-python-tutorial-codebase.md

 In effect, the `OnlineAdapter` is responsible for both sending local state to server and updating local copy of remote state.
 The first responsibility ports system state to a external actor while the second mutates system state and invokes method on `ArenaMoveService`.

-Hence, component bearing these two responsibilities may be considered a "port" as well as an "adapter".
+Hence, component with these two responsibilities may be considered a "port" as well as an "adapter".
 At first, I decided to put it in an output port, like so:

 ```python
 def dump(self, *_):